Ken Silverman's Official Home Page

 * When giving out my contact info, please use "http://advsys.net/ken" and not my E-mail address.

-Skype: I use the name 'awesoken', but unless I already know you, please introduce yourself through email first!
+Google hangouts: I can use it upon request.
+Unless I already know you, please introduce yourself through email first!

 "http://advsys.net/ken" and subdirectories maintained by Ken Silverman.